 |HPTDC Marketing Office, Dharamshala||224212|

-A Shaktipeeth of much religious significance, Chintpurni is a major pilgrimage center that attracts lakhs of people each year.
-A Shaktipeeth considers female divinity as the source of all cosmic energy and Shaktipeeth temples span the length of the Himalayas from Kashmir to Assam.
+A deeply revered Shaktipeeth township, Chintpurni is a major pilgrimage centre that attracts lakhs of people every year.
+A Shaktipeeth considers the female divinity as the source of all cosmic energy and Shaktipeeth temples span the length of the Himalayas from Kashmir to Assam.

 Shiva Temple, Ambota